- American Board of Internal Medicine - Internal Medicine

 As an internal medicine physician, I focus on helping patients live better lives by managing their chronic diseases (like hypertension and diabetes) and preventing future illnesses.
 My patient care is guided by my experience as a specialist in population health and quality improvement.

-I work with a team of resident doctors, nurses and medical assistants.
+I work with teams of resident doctors, nurses, medical assistants, health psychologists, social workers, and community health workers.
 All of us use our strengths to care for the patients we share.